zentyal/zentyal/docs/en/user/monitor.rst

 :guilabel:`reverse:` to swap the values that are considered right and wrong.
 Other important option is :guilabel:`persistent:`.
 Depending on the metric we can also set other parameters.

+Each measure has a metric that it is described as follows:

+System load:
+  The values must be set in **average number of runnable tasks in the run-queue**.

+CPU usage:
+  The values to set must be **jiffies** or units of scheduling.

+Physical memory usage:
+  The values to set must be **bytes**.

+File system:
+  The values must be set in **bytes**.

+Temperature:
+  The values to set must be **grades**.

 Once you have configured and enabled the event you will need to configure, at least, one observer.
 The observer configuration is the same as the